ksmithut/skyway/README.md

 - Response validation does not work yet.
 Also need ideas for the best way to do this.
 This will become especially important for test code generation and "snapshot"-like tests.
 - Better configuration options.
-Right now, extra parameterts passed into req.query and req.headers get stripped out of the object if they aren't defined in the path.
+Right now, extra parameters passed into req.query get stripped out of the object if they aren't defined in the path.
   There might be a better way to configure this, but perhaps just passing an `x-additionalProperties: false` would be sufficient.